 What we would commonly call geraniums are really Pelargoniums.
 They are part of the bigger family of geraniums, of which there is a large genus of hardy plants, known botanically as Geranium and commonly, as cranesbills.
 In the UK, our summer bedding geraniums are not fully hardy and need to be brought inside over winter in most parts of the country.

 The geranium needs sun to bloom; it tolerates shade, where it is usually handled as a foliage plant.
 What it resents is too much moisture and a rich diet.
 Kept too wet, the leaves turn yellow; given a heavy soil, one high in nitrogen plants go to foliage and flower sparingly.

-Even if you choose no other plants, you could have a varied potted garden of single and double zonal, fancy-leaved or variegated, scented-leaved, ivy and Lady or Martha Washington geraniums (also called show or fancy geraniums), not to mention a few oddities of cactus and climbing types.
+Even if you choose no other plants, you could have a varied potted garden of single and double zonal, fancy-leaved or variegated, scented-leaved, ivy and Lady or Martha Washington geraniums (also called show or fancy geraniums).

 The zonal geranium is characterized by dark circular markings on the rounded green leaves.
 Double types dominate the trade and are offered by florists in the spring for planting in gardens and window boxes.